PiotrMachowski/Home-Assistant-custom-components-Saver/README.md

 ```

 ### Execute script
+Executes a script using all saved entities and variables.

 To use state of an entity (in this case `cover.living_room`) you have to use a following value in a template: `cover_living_room_state`.